 University of Texas at Dallas | Graduate Certificate in Executive Coaching

-Richard is a speaker for the American College of Physician Executives and other national health care organizations about health care leadership skills, decision making, and executive presence.
+Richard speaks at health care organizations throughout the country about health care leadership skills, decision-making, and executive presence.
 His use of humor, real world examples, and experiential learning gives health care leaders new practices they immediately apply to their work.

 Richard is a graduate of the University of Texas at Dallas Executive and Professional Coaching Program and is an International Coaching Federation certified coach.
 He holds a Healthcare Management Executive MBA from the University of Texas at Dallas and UT Southwestern Medical Center.

-Richard is the President of a 770-physician medical staff and is President/CEO of a forming Independent Practice Association.
-He has served as the Managing Partner of a democratic emergency medicine group that cares for over 75,000 patients each year.
-His emergency department has been on the cutting edge of healthcare operations for the last decade.
-They are leaders in the use of physician scribes.
-Richard led the development and has consulted on a “pit crew” approach to seeing patients rapidly and compassionately.
-His department is uses a “teams and zones” model of care.
-They see an increasing number of patients while achieving high quality and satisfaction amidst decreasing community-wide resources.
+Richard previously served as the President of a 800-physician medical staff and as President/CEO of a forming Independent Practice Association.
+He has served as the Managing Partner of a democratic emergency medicine group that cared for over 75,000 patients each year.
+He has led emergency departments that have been on the cutting edge of healthcare operations for the past fifteen years.

 In December of 2009, Richard was the inaugural winner of the Physician Champion in Care Award at Saint Agnes Medical Center.
 This award was created by the hospital nursing staff to honor the physician who: